kravchik/moveen/index.md

 * smooth walking mode transition
 * no legs "sliding"

-## Known issues:
-* RigidBody for the body can only have weight = 1
-* not following cs code convention

 ## Upcoming features
 * button to create usual skeleton structure
 * jump / jumping run